awesome-pro/neon-website/content/docs/guides/auth-auth0.md

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - An [Auth0](https://auth0.com/) account for user authentication.
 Auth0 provides a free plan to get started.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and test the application locally.